 For many years we have worked hard to ensure that all our children have access to a varied and exciting programme of sport and P.E., both in school lessons and via the extra-curricular programme we offer.
-This was recognised in 2018-2019 and continued in 2019-2020 when we received the “Sainsbury’s School Games Platinum Award.”
+This was recognised in 2018-2019, 2019-2020 and 2020-21 when we received the “Sainsbury’s School Games Platinum Award.”
 This is a very prestigious award, achieved by only a few schools in the County, that recognises the impact of our sports provision across the school community.
 We have held this award in school since 2018 and are very proud to say we continue to offer outstanding PE and School Sport provision to our pupils.

 Our children enjoy participation and competition – they work hard and recognise that keeping fit and healthy is a life-long goal.
 Our P.E. curriculum is broad and balanced, our range of clubs is extensive, we ‘signpost’ talented individuals to different provision and we enter local, regional and national competitions when we can – often successfully.